Select factors that increase your risk for lung cancer are:*

 If you think you are at risk for lung cancer, talk to your doctor about whether screening is right for you.
 If your doctor recommends screening, they will order a low-dose CT (computed tomography) scan.
 This scan provides quality images using 90% less ionizing radiation than a standard CT scan.

-This screening uses an X-ray machine to take pictures of your lungs |
+This scan uses an X-ray machine to take pictures of your lungs | |

-The screening only takes a few minutes, is not painful, and doesn’t involve any needles |
+This scan only takes a few minutes, is not painful, and doesn’t involve any needles | |

 Your doctor can help you find a screening center or use this locator to search for a center near you |